 When scrolling through your old social media profile feeds and you see a picture of yourself from last year, does a sense of disconnection settle in?
 Do you feel like you cannot relate to the person you once were?
 Does the “joy” you see in yourself feel foreign?

-Depression is more than just having the “blues.”
+According to Shakti Therapy & Healing Services, a holistic group practice in Los Angeles, CA, depression is more than just having the “blues.”
 It is not a weakness that you can “snap out” of.
 Symptoms of depression can vary from mild to severe and may include:

 Feelings of sadness, tearfulness, emptiness or hopelessness